Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Part III established the analytic layer of the Trust Framework.

-Chapter 14 stabilised the formal definitions of the framework's primary constructs — Coexistence, the Cooperative Boundary, Temporal Coordination, Contribution, Signals, Expectation, Trust, Credibility, Credit, and Continuation.
+Chapter 14 stabilised the formal definitions of the framework's primary constructs — Coexistence, the Cooperative Boundary, Temporal Coordination, Contribution, Signals, Observation, Expectation, Trust, Credibility, Credit, and Continuation.

 Chapter 15 established the Interpretative Architecture through which these formal structures acquire system-relative, context-relative, and temporally evolving meaning — separating structural persistence from interpretative evolution, and establishing that credibility is reconstructed rather than universally transferred.